 As the water cools down, she starts laughing with the others at the bar, but her heart is still beating fast, still steaming.
 This is Ava at her best: lovable, with no boundaries other than the ones she sets for herself.
 At her worst, she has no roots and no substance.
 She is her lover’s lover without loving herself first and him second.
 A light presence that has a hard time being present in her world, her time, her self.
 A mixture of unrefined particles carried from here to there by their own storms, like snow carried up into the air in wintertime.’

 Suddenly I felt Kevin’s touch on my shoulder.

 ‘I… it’s sharp prose.’

-‘What is sharp prose?’ he asked, amused.
+‘What now?’ he asked, amused.

-I lifted my head up and he was looking at me like maybe I had lost my mind reading it.
+I lifted my head and he was looking at me as if I had lost my mind while reading.

 ‘Do you want to go back?’ he asked in a serious voice.